Mauritanian nationality law: Loss of nationality

 There are no provisions in the nationality laws for Mauritanian nationals to renounce their nationality.
 Mauritanians of origin may lose their nationality for obtaining dual nationality without the permission of the authorities.
 Naturalized persons may be denaturalized in Mauritania for disloyalty to the state; committing crimes against the state or state security; ordinary crimes; or for fraud, misrepresentation, or concealment in a naturalization petition.
 Within a year of obtaining naturalization, if a person is found to have a physical or mental disability, their nationality can be revoked, regardless of whether they would become stateless.
 Persons who previously had nationality, were not deprived of it, and wish to repatriate must request reinstatement, which is discretionary.

-Dual nationality

-Since 2010, Mauritania has allowed nationals to hold dual nationality, as long as authorities grant permission to do so.

 History

 From the third century, Berbers began migrating from the north to the territory and incorporated the indigenous people into their society.
 By the ninth century, three clans, the Djodala, Lemtuna, and Messufa, established the Sanhadja Confederation.
 The Lemtuna were the dominant group in the confederation, which controlled trade in the Sahara between the traditional independent nomadic groups and the established Berber Muslims who were involved in commerce.
 Their territory, known as the Bilad al-Mulathameen (the land of the Mulathameen) or Bilad al-Sanhaja (the land of the Sanhaja) stretched from Aoudaghost in the west to Timbuktu in the east, extending south to Koumbi Saleh.
 Because of the decentralization of the confederation, they were vulnerable to attacks, such as that waged by the Ghana Empire to seize Aoudaghost in 990.
 In the early part of the eleventh century the Sanhadja Confederation was replaced by the theocratic Almoravid Empire.
 The Almoravids established a political community which strictly adhered to Islamic principles.
 By 1054, they had retaken Aoudaghast from Ghana and in 1076, the Almoravids captured Koumbi Saleh, eventually extending their influence as far as Morocco and southern Spain.
 They ruled in the territory until the thirteenth century.